Adwaith13/thence/README.md

 This will install the necessary packages used in this assignment

+## Dependencies

+This assignment uses the following external libraries:

+- **react-router-dom**: Used for implementing routing/navigation in the application.
+- **email-validator**: Used for validating email addresses entered in the registration form.

 ### `npm start`

 Runs the app in the development mode.\